This is the webpage for our project Taxi Brains, which will help scientists fight dementia with the help of London’s licenced taxi drivers.

 London cabbies have remarkable brains.
 Specifically, their brains' are larger in a region that shrinks early in Alzheimer’s disease -- the hippocampus.
 Understanding which parts of the hippocampus get bigger in relation to navigation ability will provide critical insights needed to help develop diagnostics for the earlier detection of Alzheimer’s disease.
 Early diagnosis will help doctors treat patients sooner, limiting the disease and improving quality of life.
 See below to find out more about the science of the London taxi driver’s brain.

 For our Taxi Brain project to succeed we need London cabbies to visit us (The Spatial Cognition Group) at University College London to be tested on their navigation skill and have a brain scan.
-Alzheimer’s Research UK and Ordnance Survey have joined forces to fund this project and volunteers will be compensated for any parking costs and receive £30 and a picture of their brain for taking part.
+Alzheimer’s Research UK and Ordnance Survey have joined forces to fund this project.
+Volunteers will receive up to £30 for participating, be compensated for any parking costs, and get a picture of their brain for taking part.

 Who can take part?